 I spoke Friday at the IEEE Workshop on Microelectronics and Electron Devices (WMED) in Boise about a memory-centric vision for the future of computing.
 This was my first time at this workshop, and I was very impressed by two things: the high caliber of the talks and the fact that the workshop had strong representation from students at all levels.
 Coming from the high-performance computing community—which tends to be a somewhat more distinguished, somewhat greyer crowd—seeing a strong student presence was refreshing!

 John Knickerbocker from IBM gave a particularly thought-provoking talk on the future of 2D, 2.5D, and 3D integration as ways of combining heterogeneously fabricated elements (logic, memory, MEMS, and other sensors, potentially silicon photonics).
 The kind of close proximity enabled by these methods is fundamentally critical to the future of computing.
 Proximity is one of the few ways to significantly decrease the energy required for communication between modules in a computer—which is the key factor in power consumption, regardless of a computer’s scale (mobile phone to supercomputer).
-With servers consuming up to 1.5% of the world’s power (see Growth in Data Center Electricity Use 2005 to 2010 [updated 2011]), this is a big deal.
+With servers consuming up to 1.5% of the world’s power, this is a big deal.

 Work in advanced technologies like processing-in-memory (PIM) is about performing computation in less energy than it takes to drag the data between a standard memory module and a processor module.